finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(ChartOfAccountsApi)
     scope = 'scope_example' # str | The scope of the Chart of Accounts to update or insert the properties onto. code = 'code_example' # str | The code of the Chart of Accounts to update or insert the properties onto.
 Together with the scope this uniquely identifies the Chart of Accounts. request_body = {"ChartOfAccounts/MyScope/FundManagerName":{"key":"ChartOfAccounts/MyScope/FundManagerName","value":{"labelValue":"Smith"},"effectiveFrom":"2018-03-05T00:00:00.0000000+00:00"},"ChartOfAccounts/MyScope/SomeProperty":{"key":"ChartOfAccounts/MyScope/SomeProperty","value":{"labelValue":"SomeValue"},"effectiveFrom":"2016-01-01T00:00:00.0000000+00:00"},"ChartOfAccounts/MyScope/AnotherProperty":{"key":"ChartOfAccounts/MyScope/AnotherProperty","value":{"labelValue":"AnotherValue"},"effectiveFrom":"2018-03-05T00:00:00.0000000+00:00","effectiveUntil":"2020-01-01T00:00:00.0000000+00:00"},"ChartOfAccounts/MyScope/ReBalanceInterval":{"key":"ChartOfAccounts/MyScope/ReBalanceInterval","value":{"metricValue":{"value":30,"unit":"Days"}}}} # Dict[str, ModelProperty] | The properties to be updated or inserted onto the chart of account.
 Each property in               the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"ChartOfAccounts/Manager/Id\". (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.upsert_chart_of_accounts_properties(scope, code, request_body=request_body, opts=opts)
+        # api_response =  api_instance.upsert_chart_of_accounts_properties(scope, code, request_body=request_body, opts=opts)

         # [EXPERIMENTAL] UpsertChartOfAccountsProperties: Upsert Chart of Accounts properties
-            api_response = await api_instance.upsert_chart_of_accounts_properties(scope, code, request_body=request_body)
+        api_response = api_instance.upsert_chart_of_accounts_properties(scope, code, request_body=request_body)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling ChartOfAccountsApi->upsert_chart_of_accounts_properties: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters